camunda/camunda-docs/docs/guides/sap/guide1-sap-e2e.md

 Specifying the `BTP destination name` allows for (re-)using existing Destinations from the subaccount or instance level.
 Authentication and authorizations are maintained at that level - that's why it's not necessary to maintain credentials for the connector.
 Please note that currently only `BasicAuthentication` is supported on the Destination by the SAP OData connector.

-#### Advanced capabilites
+#### Advanced capabilities

 In addition to the basic OData settings such as Service, Entity or EntitySet, method and OData version, the "Advanced" section allow to finetune `GET` queries to the SAP method with all standard parameters.
-For example, supplying `$filter` and `$select` parameters help in reducing data transfered over the wire.
+For example, supplying `$filter` and `$select` parameters help in reducing data transferred over the wire.
 And `$expand` helps in retrieving additional entities with a single query.

 ![Advanced options of the SAP OData connector element template](./images/sap-odata-connector-element-template-advanced.png)